Zaidkhann/AI-recruiter/README.md

 ## 👨‍💻 Author

-Built as an AI Recruiter / Talent Intelligence hackathon project.
+Built as an AI Recruiter / Talent Rank hackathon project.

 For questions or demo requests, open a GitHub issue in this repository.